rVanskike/CS-499_Comp_Sci_Capstone/Project 3 Databases/README.md

 ----
 ### 6. intake.py
-`intake.py` contains functions to intake new dogs and monkeys into their respective lists.
-It gathers user input for all required attributes, validates all fields (e.g., checks if the animal already exists, name is not null, etc.), and appends the new animal to the provided dictionary.
+`intake.py` contains functions to intake new dogs and monkeys into their respective database.
+It gathers user input for all required attributes, validates all fields (e.g., checks if the animal already exists, name is not null, etc.), and appends the new animal to the provided database.

-- `intake_new_dog()`: Adds a new dog to the `dog_dict` based on user input.
+- `intake_new_dog()`: Adds a new dog to the `Dog` database based on user input.
-- `intake_new_monkey()`: Adds a new monkey to the `monkey_dict`, ensuring the species is allowed.
+- `intake_new_monkey()`: Adds a new monkey to the `Monkey` database, ensuring the species is allowed.

 ----
 ### 7. reserve_animal.py